Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzFirewallNetworkRule.md

 ```

 ## DESCRIPTION
-The **New-AzureRmFirewallNetworkRule** cmdlet creates an network rule for Azure Firewall.
+The **New-AzFirewallNetworkRule** cmdlet creates an network rule for Azure Firewall.

 ## EXAMPLES

 ### 1:  Create a rule for all TCP traffic
 ```
-$rule = New-AzureRmFirewallNetworkRule -Name "all-tcp-traffic" -Description "Rule for all TCP traffic" -Protocol TCP -SourceAddress "*" -DestinationAddress "*" -DestinationPort "*"
+$rule = New-AzFirewallNetworkRule -Name "all-tcp-traffic" -Description "Rule for all TCP traffic" -Protocol TCP -SourceAddress "*" -DestinationAddress "*" -DestinationPort "*"
 ```

 This example creates a rule for all TCP traffic.
 User enforces whether traffic will be allowed or denied for a rule based on the rule collection it is associated with.

 ### 2:  Create a rule for all TCP traffic from 10.0.0.0 to 60.1.5.0:4040
 ```
-$rule = New-AzureRmFirewallNetworkRule -Name "partial-tcp-rule" -Description "Rule for all TCP traffic from 10.0.0.0 to 60.1.5.0:4040" -Protocol TCP -SourceAddress "10.0.0.0" -DestinationAddress "60.1.5.0" -DestinationPort "4040"
+$rule = New-AzFirewallNetworkRule -Name "partial-tcp-rule" -Description "Rule for all TCP traffic from 10.0.0.0 to 60.1.5.0:4040" -Protocol TCP -SourceAddress "10.0.0.0" -DestinationAddress "60.1.5.0" -DestinationPort "4040"
 ```

 This example creates a rule for all TCP traffic from 10.0.0.0 to 60.1.5.0:4040.
 User enforces whether traffic will be allowed or denied for a rule based on the rule collection it is associated with.

 ### 3: Create a rule for all TCP and ICMP traffic from any source to 10.0.0.0/16
 ```
-$rule = New-AzureRmFirewallNetworkRule -Name "tcp-and-icmp-rule" -Description "Rule for all TCP and ICMP traffic from any source to 10.0.0.0/16" -Protocol TCP,ICMP -SourceAddress * -DestinationAddress "10.0.0.0/16" -DestinationPort *
+$rule = New-AzFirewallNetworkRule -Name "tcp-and-icmp-rule" -Description "Rule for all TCP and ICMP traffic from any source to 10.0.0.0/16" -Protocol TCP,ICMP -SourceAddress * -DestinationAddress "10.0.0.0/16" -DestinationPort *
 ```

 This example creates a rule for all TCP traffic from 10.0.0.0 to 60.1.5.0:4040.
 User enforces whether traffic will be allowed or denied for a rule based on the rule collection it is associated with.